Spend a couple of minutes analysing the task.

 ‘Some people believe that it is better for children to start learning a foreign language at primary school rather than secondary school.
 Do the advantages of this outweigh the disadvantages?’

-Some IELTS candidates now will start to write about language learning in general or how kids learn languages.
+Some IELTS candidates might start to write about language learning in general or how kids learn languages.
 This is not specific and you will lose marks, so we need to look at the Topic Keywords now.

 Topic Keywords: better, children, learning a foreign language, primary school, secondary school.

 Also the phrase rather than is important, this highlights a choice between A or B, or which is better.
 The phrase ‘Some people believe’ shows the general or public opinion on the issue.

 So it is clear that the essay should be about ‘whether youngsters should begin to learn a new language at either primary school or secondary school’.
 You will need to explain and give examples of 2 advantages and 2 disadvantages.
 The question is actually asking for your opinion. see below about instruction words.

 Instruction words show what you have to write about and also indicate what kind of essay it should be.
 In this case, it’s asking if the advantages outweigh the disadvantages.
 The keyword ‘outweigh’ means: ‘are the advantages stronger than the disadvantages?’
 You also need to clearly state your opinion in the thesis statement and body paragraphs.

 More examples of instruction words.